-We propose an efficient EM algorithm for the computation (described in the Supplementary Material) that has the same computational complexity as the state-of-the-art optimization algorithm for the Gaussian conditional random field with an l_1 -penalty (Wytock and Kolter (2013); Yuan and Zhang (2014)).
-Our empirical studies in Section 4 demonstrate that the proposed Bayesian regularization approach provides competitive performance compared with that of alternative methods, both for estimation and structure recovery.
+We propose an efficient EM algorithm for computation (described in the Supplementary Material) which has the same computational complexity as the state-of-the-art optimization algorithm for the Gaussian conditional random field with l_1 penalty (Wytock and Kolter, 2013; Yuan and Zhang, 2014).
+Our empirical studies in Section 4 demonstrate that the proposed Bayesian regularization approach provides a competitive performance compared to alternative methods both for estimation and structure recovery.